 After months of hype, it comes down to this: the final countdown for the royal wedding of Wills and Kate.

-And Central London appears it’s ready for tomorrow’s extravaganza.
+And Central London appears it’s ready for Friday’s extravaganza.

 Take security: Police officers stand guard outside each of the wedding attractions; even mailboxes have been sealed up.